Rusty Wallace Racing: Car No. 66 history

 RWI returned to competition in 2004 with late model racer Billy Parker (son of Hank Parker and brother of Hank Parker Jr.) as the driver of the No. 66 Dodge Intrepid in NASCAR's Busch Series, with primary sponsor Duraflame.
 Parker was scheduled to drive in 17 races, but after finishing only 4 of 8 races he was released.
-He was replaced by Jamie McMurray, who won the team's first pole on New Hampshire and later won the team's first race at Darlington Raceway.
+He was replaced by Jamie McMurray, who won the team's first pole on New Hampshire and later won the team's first race at Darlington.
 Rusty Wallace drove in two races as well, finishing in the top-ten both times.

 In 2005, RWI ran a full 35 race schedule in the NASCAR Busch Series.
 At the request of Duraflame, who switched to sponsor a Brewco Motorsports entry, RWI's 66 was renumbered No. 64.
 McMurray shared driving duties with Wallace's former Penske Racing South teammate Jeremy Mayfield, Bill Elliott, and Wallace.
 Miller High Life Light and Top-Flite Golf shared sponsorship.
 The next season, McMurray and Steve Wallace split driver duties in the No. 64 Dodge Charger.
 Top-Flite Golf remained the primary sponsor during McMurray's 20 races, while the Jackson Roscoe Foundation was primary sponsor for most of Wallace's 17 races.